pinecoders/pinecoders.github.io/writing_guidelines.md

 ## Study vs Indicator

 We try to use *indicator* whenever we can, except when referring to the `study()` declaration statement itself.
+Example:
+> The first line of an indicator should be the `study()` declaration statement.

 ## Script